JustS-js/CIM/README.md

 This mod also changes `minecraft:equippable` component for such items as armor pieces and elytras.

-for example, `Diamond Helmet` before applying Name Tag with the title `hat`:
+for example, `Diamond Helmet` before applying Name Tag with the title `crown`:
 ```
 {
     count: 1,